-A baby carrier is often listed as a necessary piece of baby gear for most parents.
-It’s a great way to bond with your child while having your hands free.
+A baby carrier is often listed as a necessary piece of gear for most parents.
+It’s a great way to bond with your child whilst keeping your hands free.
 You can even bring a baby carrier with you to the hospital and start using it from day one.
 Most baby carriers are made for carrying babies from newborn to 2-3 years of age.
 These baby carriers usually have different settings according to the baby’s age.

 How the baby carrier grows with your child